is a common condition encountered by eyecare providers, with over 2 million cases reported annually in the US.1-4

 Educating patients about Demodex blepharitis

-Like all chronic ocular surface conditions, patient education is key.
-This is especially true for DB because the currently available treatment of TTO can cause significant irritation and often leads to discontinuation of therapy if the patient does not completely understand the importance of treatment.
+Like all ocular surface conditions, patient education is key.
+This is especially true for DB, as many patients may be unaware that their symptoms of itching, dryness, and redness are not due to allergies or traditional dry eye, but an overabundance of parasitic mites.
 Therefore, in addition to explaining the condition in a clear and understandable manner (example script for ECPs given below), photographs or the use of models can be powerful tools in helping the patient understand the condition.

 Example patient education script for Demodex blepharitis

-Because these mites are not a bacterium or virus they cannot be treated with antibiotic or antiviral medication, so this makes them a little more difficult to treat.
+Because these mites are not a bacterium or virus, they cannot be treated with antibiotic or antiviral medication.
+Subsequently, this makes them a little more difficult to get rid of.